-Our research reveals that land use intensification induced shifts in the microbial taxa and their life history strategies were pH dependant, and changes in soil characteristics selects for a new community with different traits (environmental filtering) rather than the community shifting its physiology (phenotypic modification) [4, 33].
+Our research reveals that land use intensification induced shifts in the microbial taxa and their life history strategies were pH-dependent, and changes in soil characteristics selects for a new community with different traits (environmental filtering) rather than the community shifting its physiology (phenotypic modification) [4, 33].
 Our study accords with previous trait-based approaches that have demonstrated that microbial efficiency declines along gradients of environmental stress, as increased stress through altitude [35] and salinity [37] results in increased stress tolerance and resource acquisition life history strategies that reduce microbial CUE and negatively influence the microbially-derived SOC formation.
 Further, our findings of increased abundance of predatory protozoa in response to increased land use intensification, could be crucial for carbon turnover and food web connectivity.
-This is especially pertinent, as protists are known to be key for promoting the formation of necromass and consequently more persistent mineral-associated organic matter [62].
+This is especially pertinent, as protists are known to be key for promoting the formation of necromass and consequently more persistent MAOM [62].

-Here we successfully used a trait-based framework to link taxonomic information to traits and rates of carbon cycling in soils.
-In this sense, this approach encompasses many of the concepts required to envisage soil health [65] by focussing on the function of the active microbiome and its emergent traits but also on other biogeochemical factors that are key to determining the balance of SOC decomposition and stabilisation pathways.
-We also demonstrate how CUE-SOC relationship can be decoupled and how variable pathways of decomposition and stabilisation of particulate and mineral associated organic matter can influence SOC loss or gain in response to land use change.
+Here, we successfully used a trait-based framework to link taxonomic information to traits and rates of carbon cycling in soils.
+In this sense, this approach encompasses many of the concepts required to envisage soil health [65] by focusing on the function of the active microbiome and its emergent traits but also on other biogeochemical factors that are key to determining the balance of SOC decomposition and stabilization pathways.
+We also demonstrate how CUE-SOC relationship can be decoupled and how variable pathways of decomposition and stabilization of POM and MAOM can influence SOC loss or gain in response to land use change.
 This holistic understanding will be fundamental to predict soil's ability to recover from the combined stressors of intensification along with environmental change, to ensure that our soils and their resident microbiomes remain resilient and productive under global change [66].